 Lyme patients should not go in search of miracles, but rather demonstrated competence.
 Neither do they need to immediately pursue treatment outside of Canada.
 There are many doctors that can effectively help.
 Those doctors should refer on to specialized treatments not available locally if they are necessary.
 Patients should take the time to see if there is a doctor that has completed the ILADS physician training in their area and what options are available for treatment.
 Treat the first appointment as an interview.

 Naturopathic doctors Jennifer Nardella and Meghan Haggarty are both Lyme-literate doctors and members of ILADS.
 Additionally, they have both completed the ILADS preceptorship under physicians Dr. Richard Horowitz and Dr. Stephen Harris.
 Naturopathic Doctors Haggarty and Nardella also both possess advanced training in integrative medicine, IV therapies, hormone management, and auto-immune disease.
-They continue to attend conferences and advanced training courses both in Lyme disease, and therapies that are useful in the treatment of Lyme disease such as:

 As naturopathic doctors with a focus on functional medicine, their experience allows them to both address underlying infections and the systemic imbalances that results from the infection.
 Our doctors also work collaboratively with other practitioners around the world to facilitate treatments such as hyperthermia, and stem cell therapy.
 Without being able to reach out to other colleagues a doctors capacity to treat Lyme disease is compromised.
 A network of professionals to work with is necessary to help field the tough questions and deal with any limitations, so that the patient can receive optimal treatment.